hans-mayer/blog/_posts/2015-12-31-dhcp-with-ipv6.markdown

 * define a network
 * assign a fixed IP address for a client

-If you think about to run a DHCP server for IPv6 you run already maybe on for IPv4.
-I am using the one from isc.org but not saying that others do their jobs not worse.
+If you think about to run a DHCP server for IPv6 maybe you run already one for IPv4.
+I am using the one from isc.org but not saying that others do their jobs worse.
 For IPv6 I run a second instance.
 The following ports are used

 * IPv4 67/UDP bootps
 * IPv6 547/UDP dhcpv6-server